MichaelZhangCA/confluent-kafka-python/README.md

 #### LIB=C:\confluent-kafka-python\librdkafka-reference\release
 #### PATH=C:\confluent-kafka-python\librdkafka-reference\release

-* add to the current PATH varible
+* if you won't build by yourself, probably you don't need INCLUDE & LIB been set.
+Add to the current PATH varible is required for runtime.

 ## Install Python pacakge